-Love is an important theme in “The Great Gatsby”.
-It is Gatsby's love for Daisy that drives him to gain his extraordinary wealth, and which is the reason he holds his famous parties, hoping that Daisy will come along to one of them.
-However, Gatsby is the only character in the novel who shows real love for someone else;
+Love is an important theme in The Great Gatsby.
+It is Gatsby's love for Daisy that drives him to gain his extraordinary wealth.
+It is also the reason he hosts his famous parties every single weekend, desperately hoping that Daisy will come along to one of them.

-“The Great Gatsby” is also deeply concerned with the theme of death.
+The Great Gatsby is also deeply concerned with the theme of death.
 In the novel it is moments of death which reveal characters as t...